-Inferior view of the base of the skull
+Inferior view of the skull

 After completing this study unit you will be able to:

 - List the bones seen on the inferior view of the skull.